- Customer Focused

-Yes over the years, the ICN has received equipment appropriations from the Rebuild Iowa Infrastructure Fund.
-The funding has assisted in ensuring redundancy for the Capitol Complex (continuation of government in the event of a natural disaster) and other equipment enhancements, such as the replacement of generators at authorized user's sites.
+Over the years, the ICN has received equipment appropriations from the Rebuild Iowa Infrastructure Fund.
+The funding assisted in ensuring redundancy for the Capitol Complex (continuation of government in the event of a natural disaster) and other equipment enhancements, such as the replacement of generators at authorized user's sites.

 Yes, the ICN paid the State of Iowa back in full for the cost of constructing the Network in March 2005.
 Unlike most state departments and agencies, the ICN operates with fee-based revenues rather than General Fund appropriations.